Lower Poudre Canyon Tool Library is Now Open

 Would you be interested in having your property assessed for ways to harden your home from wildfires?

-Poudre Canyon Wildfire Community Alliance is a program affiliated with Larimer County to conduct Wildfire Mitigation Assessments of properties within our fire district.
+Poudre Canyon Wildfire Community Alliance is a program affiliated with Larimer County, which conducts Wildfire Mitigation Assessments of properties within the Poudre Canyon Fire Protection District.
 This program benefits both property owners and the fire district.

-This program will help the fire district meet the objectives set out in our Community Wildfire Protection Program.
-It also helps the district determine what grants to apply for that will benefit residents.
+This program will help the fire district meet the objectives set out in its Community Wildfire Protection Plan.
+It aids the district in determining what grants to apply for that will benefit residents.
 It also provides a way for us to educate property owners on home ignition zone concepts and mitigation work to establish or improve defensible space.

 To find out more about the program, contact Poudre Canyon Wildfire Safety Ambassadors: